HARRIXJANG/SSLFR_master/README.md

 (3)	Download the [dataset](https://drive.google.com/drive/folders/1FWEzZTyYV4E4kksBGu3RGHdx_yT1N1zC?usp=sharing).
 Point clouds are stored in h5 files.
 Specifically, point cloud data from ASIN is stored in train.h5 and validation.h5.
 The point cloud data from MFInstSeg is stored in train_MFInstSeg_pt.h5 and valid_MFInstSeg_pt.h5.
 Each point cloud in these datasets has an attribute size of 10, encompassing coordinates, normal vectors, and face types in order.
 The face type is encoded using a one-hot representation with a length of 4.
 (4)	Run `Pretrain.py` to train the framework.

+## Reconstruct
+If you want to reconstruct a masked point could model.
+Run `Reconstruction.py`.

 ## Fine-tune
 Run `Fine_tuning.py` to fine-tune the pretrained framework.